HyunCafe/odin-todoapp/projectapproach.md

 Choose option 2 as solution
 discovered the On Drop event listener compared to on drag or click (Ended up using dragend alone)

+#### Local Storage Save and Load
+Create two main functions: saveCategories() and loadCategories(). saveCategories() function:
+a.
+Serialize the tasksData object into a JSON string.
+b.
+Save the JSON string to local storage using localStorage.setItem("tasks", jsonString). loadCategories() function:
+a.
+Retrieve the JSON string from local storage using localStorage.getItem("tasks").
+b.
+Parse the JSON string into the tasksData object.
+c.
+Check if tasksData is empty or doesn't exist.
+If so, set tasksData to the defaultTasks object and save it back to local storage.
+In the main index.js file, call loadCategories() function at the start of the app to load the tasks from local storage.
+After loading the tasks, update the UI by calling updateCategory(), tagTracker(), and updateTagDisplay() functions.
+Whenever a task is added, edited, or deleted, call saveCategories() to save the updated tasksData object to local storage.
+When tasks are moved to the trash, update the local storage by modifying the tasksData object and calling saveCategories().

+#### Trash Feature
+Create a new "Trash" column in the main section, hidden by default.
+Modify the delete event handler in the dom-manipulation.js module:
+a.
+When a task is deleted, instead of removing it from the DOM and local storage, move it to the Trash column.
+b.
+Update the local storage to reflect the new state.
+Add an event listener to the "Trash" link in the left sidebar:
+a.
+When the link is clicked, toggle the visibility of the Trash column.
+b.
+Update the UI to show the Trash column as active.
+Create a new function to handle the permanent deletion of tasks from the trash:
+a.
+Add a "delete permanently" icon to the tasks in the Trash column.
+b.
+Attach an event listener to the icon.
+c.
+In the event handler, remove the task from the DOM and local storage, then update the task counters and related UI elements.
+Update the local-storage.js module to handle tasks in the Trash column when saving and loading data.

+// add a popup warning once trash icon is pressed within the trash column, saying do you want to perm delete?

 ----------------------------------------